DmytroRi/Primus-Anomaly-Detector/README.md

 >            weighted avg       0.50      0.50      0.50   2543637
 >

-The next step would be to improve the nu-metal and alternative-metal algorithms, as well as to adjust the duration of each subset.
+The next step would be to improve the nu-metal and alternative-metal datasets, as well as to adjust the duration of each subset.

 #### 01.06.2025
 By this time, I have tested the algorithm with a more diverse dataset containing 10 genres.
 The results were acceptable, with especially good performance on classical, metal, jazz, and pop music.
 Therefore, I can say that the algorithm works well, and the current main issue is likely feature engineering.